IvanVnucec/MPU9250/README.md

 ```

 ### FIFO Data Collection
-**int MPU9250_readFifo(struct MPU9250_Handle_s *MPU9250_Handle)** reads the FIFO buffer from the MPU-9250, parses it and stores the data in buffers on the microcontroller.
+<b>int MPU9250_readFifo(struct MPU9250_Handle_s *MPU9250_Handle)</b> reads the FIFO buffer from the MPU-9250, parses it and stores the data in buffers on the microcontroller.
 It should be called every time you would like to retrieve data from the FIFO buffer.
 This function returns a positive value on success and a negative value on failure.

 ```C
 MPU9250_readFifo(&MPU9250_Handle);
 ```

-**void MPU9250_getFifoAccelX_mss(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)** gets the accelerometer value from the data buffer in the X direction and returns it in units of m/s/s.
+<b>void MPU9250_getFifoAccelX_mss(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)</b> gets the accelerometer value from the data buffer in the X direction and returns it in units of m/s/s.
 The data is returned as an array along with the number of elements within that array.
 Ensure that the buffer you are transfering to has enough capacity to store the data.

 ```C
 float ax[100];